hongjsk/kf94maskmap/README-en.md

 ![Markers with legend](images/markers-with-legend.png)

-When you click the marker on the map then the popped out the detail information of the number of stock, time of in-stock, last updated time, store name and its address.
+When you click the marker on the map, the dialog will be displayed that contains the information about the number of stock, time of in-stock, last updated time, store name and its address.

 ![Marker Selected](images/marker-selected.png)